Codecademy/docs/content/javascript/concepts/promise/terms/catch/catch.md

   - 'paths/full-stack-engineer-career-path'
 ---

-Returns a new Promise related to a previously rejected Promise in the chain.
-This is ideal for formatting error messages for potential Promise rejections.
+Returns a new Promise related to a previously rejected promise in the chain.
+This is ideal for formatting error messages for potential promise rejections.

 ## Syntax